Associate Professor in Rural Sociology

 Wageningen University (The Netherlands)

-Jessica Duncan is an Assistant Professor in Rural Sociology at Wageningen University (the Netherlands).
+Jessica Duncan is Associate Professor in Rural Sociology at Wageningen University (the Netherlands).
 She holds a PhD in Food Policy from City University London (2014).

 Jessica’s main research focus concerns the practices and politics of participation in food policy processes, particularly the relationships (formal and non-formal) between governance organizations, systems of food provisioning, the environment, and the actors engaged in and across these spaces.
 More specifically, she maps the diverse ways that actors participate in policy-making processes, analysing how the resulting policies are shaped, implemented, challenged, and resisted, and she theorizes about what this means for socio-ecological transformation.
 Participation and engagement is at the core of her approach.
 In turn, she is active in a broad range of local, national and international initiatives with the aim of better understanding participation processes with a view towards transitioning to just and sustainable food systems.